Chancejking/Chancejking/index.md

 ---

 ## Career Focus
-I am currently exploring different IT Security paths, including:
+I am currently exploring multiple IT paths, including:
-- SOC Analyst
+- IT Support / Systems Administration
-- Cybersecurity Analyst
+- SOC or Cybersecurity Analyst
-- Blue Team / Defensive Security
+- Microsoft and Cloud-focused roles
-- Cloud & Microsoft Security
+- Infrastructure and Operations

 My goal is to specialize based on hands-on experience and continued learning.